raemadeline/css-for-engineers/articles/2016-09-01-semantic-html-tags.md

 </section>
 ```

-The reason I prefer this option is because the wrapper `<div>` in choice 1 isn't actually necessary, and it can get away of some of the interesting things you can do with relative pseudo-selectors (for a refresher on what that is, here's the [blog post](2016-05-23-selectors-part-2-pseudo-classes.md) I wrote about it).
+The reason I prefer this option is because the wrapper `<div>` in choice 1 isn't actually necessary, and it can get in the way of some of the interesting things you can do with relative pseudo-selectors (for a refresher on what that is, here's the [blog post](2016-05-23-selectors-part-2-pseudo-classes.md) I wrote about it).

 ## Examples